mjhea0/awesome-fastapi/README.md

 - [Deploy Machine Learning Models with Keras, FastAPI, Redis and Docker](https://medium.com/analytics-vidhya/deploy-machine-learning-models-with-keras-fastapi-redis-and-docker-4940df614ece)
 - [Deploying Iris Classifications with FastAPI and Docker](https://towardsdatascience.com/deploying-iris-classifications-with-fastapi-and-docker-7c9b83fdec3a) - Dockerizing a FastAPI application.
 - [Developing and Testing an Asynchronous API with FastAPI and Pytest](https://testdriven.io/blog/fastapi-crud/) - Develop and test an asynchronous API with FastAPI, Postgres, Pytest, and Docker using Test-Driven Development.
-- [FastAPI for Flask Users](https://amitness.com/2020/06/fastapi-vs-flask/) - Learn FastAPI with a side-by-side code comparison to Flask.
+- [FastAPI for Flask Users](https://amitness.com/posts/fastapi-vs-flask) - Learn FastAPI with a side-by-side code comparison to Flask.
-- [FastAPI Microservice Patterns](https://python.plainenglish.io/fastapi-microservice-patterns-3052c1241019) - Blog post series with exemplary implementations of microservice patterns.
-  - [Local Development Environment](https://python.plainenglish.io/fastapi-microservice-patterns-local-development-environment-12182e786f1c) - Skaffold, docker, kubectl and minikube in a nutshell.
-  - [Service discovery in Container Orchestration Platforms](https://python.plainenglish.io/fastapi-microservice-patterns-service-discovery-in-container-orchestration-platforms-290c00d1ad8) - Enabling FastAPI service communication in Kubernetes explained.
-  - [Asynchronous Communication](https://python.plainenglish.io/fastapi-microservice-patterns-asynchronous-communication-45a3b68f8bb8) - Enabling loosely coupled services with messaging.
-  - [Application Monitoring](https://python.plainenglish.io/fastapi-microservice-patterns-application-monitoring-49fcb7341d9a) - Application metric monitoring with Prometheus and Grafana.
-  - [Serverless Deployment](https://python.plainenglish.io/fastapi-microservice-serverless-deployment-41a6d21e5cb3) - About the current status of the compatibility between FastAPI and Kubernetes-native FaaS platforms.
 - [Getting started with GraphQL in Python with FastAPI and Ariadne](https://blog.yezz.me/blog/Getting-started-with-GraphQL-in-Python-with-FastAPI-and-Ariadne) - Generate a FullStack playground using FastAPI, GraphQL and Ariadne.
 - [Implementing FastAPI Services – Abstraction and Separation of Concerns](https://camillovisini.com/coding/abstracting-fastapi-services) - FastAPI application and service structure for a more maintainable codebase.
 - [Introducing FARM Stack - FastAPI, React, and MongoDB](https://www.mongodb.com/developer/languages/python/farm-stack-fastapi-react-mongodb/) - Getting started with a complete FastAPI web application stack.